 Where to Find Wildflowers

-Here are the more sources for finding up-to-date information about wildflowers showcased in abundance:
+Here are the best sources for finding up-to-date information about wildflowers:

 - Thomas Payne Foundation Wildflower Hotline (popular phone hotline with PDF archive of each report that has photos and links)

 - DesertUSA Wildflower Reports (online photos of local spots with wildflowers by date showing poppies popping up already!)

-- Josh from CaliforniaThroughMyLens.com post about Where to See Wildflowers in Chino Hills State Park which is listed on many of the wildflower hotline sites.
+- In 2017, Josh from CaliforniaThroughMyLens.com posted about Where to See Wildflowers in Chino Hills State Park which is listed on many of the wildflower hotline sites.
 The wildflowers were impressive in late March 2023 and early April — but you WILL NOT see any there now.
 Their Instagram reports as of mid-April 2023 are NO WILDFLOWERS.
 So you can save yourself a trip.

 - our regional & wilderness parks,